funnymonke0/bomb_party_bot/README.md

 # 💣 bomb_party_bot
 > *hexakosioihexekontahexaphobia🗣️🔥💯*

-A Bomb Party bot and bot manager built in Python with Selenium.
+A (kinda) advanced Bomb Party bot and Bot Manager built in Python with Selenium.

 ---